INTERVIEW

 CAROLE MATTHEWS

-English author Carole Matthews has written more than 15 novels.
-Her debut, Let’s Meet on Platform 8, was published in 1997.
-This year she is publishing two more – It’s Now or Never and The Only Way is Up.
-(Interview by Christy Goldstein)
+English author Carole Matthews has written about 20 novels since her debut, Let’s Meet on Platform 8, was published in 1997.
+Her latest novel is the festive-inspired Wrapped Up in You.
+(Interviews by Christy Goldstein)

 Return to interview list